An old-school casino in the heart of Fremont Street in downtown Las Vegas, what the Four Queens lacks in luxury, it makes up for in value.

 For registered hotel guests, self-parking at the Four Queens is complimentary, so long as you have the casino’s “Royal Player’s Card.”

-One last note: During special events, (meaning very busy times in Las Vegas, such as July 4th, New Year’s Eve, etc.) parking can jump to $30 per day.
+One last note: During special events, (meaning very busy times in Las Vegas, such as July 4th, New Year’s Eve, etc.) parking can jump to $30 per day up to $50 per day.

 Free Parking at the Four Queens Las Vegas